 Point Loma Forward Grant

-The Point Loma Forward Grant is awarded to students with financial need and who meet all eligibility requirements.
-To be considered, students must have filed a FAFSA for the academic year in which they are awarded.
-Students will be awarded a Federal Direct Subsidized Loan and Federal Work Study before being awarded a Point Loma Forward Grant for the 2021-2022 Academic Year.
-Renewal of institutional need grants for returning students is dependent upon continued eligibility under the awarding criteria for that cohort and the availability of funds.
+The Point Loma Forward Grant is offered to students with financial need and who meet all eligibility requirements.
+To be considered, students must have filed a FAFSA for the academic year in which they are offered the grant.
+Students will be offered a Federal Direct Subsidized Loan and Federal Work Study before being offered a Point Loma Forward Grant for the 2022-2023 Academic Year.
+Renewal of institutional need grants for returning students is dependent upon continued eligibility under the criteria for that cohort and the availability of funds.

 Point Loma Legacy Grant

-The Point Loma Legacy Grant may be awarded to students who have at least one parent who attended or graduated from Point Loma Nazarene College/University, who were not awarded in excess of the maximum allowable forms of institutional aid, and who demonstrated remaining unmet need, and is subject to the availability of funds.
-To be considered, students must have filed a 2021-2022 FAFSA.
+The Point Loma Legacy Grant may be offered to students who have at least one parent who attended or graduated from Point Loma Nazarene College/University, who were not offered institutional aid in excess of the maximum allowable, and who demonstrated remaining unmet need.
+The Point Loma Legacy Grant offer is subject to the availability of funds.
+To be considered, students must have filed a 2022-2023 FAFSA.
 Renewal of a Point Loma Legacy Grant requires continued documented unmet need as verified by completion of a FAFSA, and is subject to availability of funds.

 For students who live on-campus, athletic scholarships can only be used to help pay tuition, mandatory and other fees, and on-campus room and board.
 A completed Athletic Scholarship Agreement (ASA) must be submitted to the Student Financial Services Office and the student-athlete given athletic clearance before athletic scholarship funds will be disbursed to the student account.
 Student-Athletes who receive any form of PLNU athletically-related scholarship are not eligible for an institutional need-based grant.
 All NCAA Division II rules and requirements must be followed in order to be eligible for and to retain an athletic scholarship and to participate on an athletic team.
 The student should contact the Intercollegiate Athletic Department at (619) 849-2265 or go to http://www.plnusealions.com.